IS2AI/SpeakingFaces/README.md

 - **model**: a face detection model.
 - **show**: visualize (1) or not (0) a preliminary result of the alignment.

-If the face detection is selected then cropping the ROI is done automatically based on the facial landmarks:
+If the face detection is selected, then the ROI is cropped automatically using facial landmarks:

 <img src="https://raw.githubusercontent.com/IS2AI/SpeakingFaces/master/figures/aligned_session_two.png" width="700">